Q1: What is the admission requirement?

 Q6.
 In what condition I will be invited to the Admission interview?

-JUPAS: we only select students who put us in Band A (top 3 choices out of 20) to join the interview, which will be arranged after the release of HKDSE result (the interview for 2021/22 intake was held on July 30, 2021).
+JUPAS: we only select students who put our programme in Band A (choices 1-3) to join the interview, which will be arranged after the release of HKDSE result (the interview for 2022/23 intake was held on July 29, 2022).

-JUPAS Sub-system for School Principals’ Nominations (SPN), Other Experiences and Achievements in competition and activities, and Applicants with Disabilities: the interview will be arranged prior to the release of HKDSE results and the selection is based on individual merit and recommendation.
+JUPAS Sub-system for School Nominations Direct Admission Scheme (SNDAS), School Principals’ Nominations (SPN), Other Experiences and Achievements in competition and activities (OEA), and Applicants with Disabilities: the interview will be arranged prior to the release of HKDSE results and the selection is based on individual merit and recommendation.

-Non-JUPAS: we only select students who put us as their first programme choice to join the interview.
-The first round of interview will be in December 2021.
-We shall also arrange interview in around February 2022.
+Non-JUPAS: we only select students who put our programme as their first programme choice to join the interview.
+The first round of interview will be in December 2022.
+We shall also arrange interview in around February 2023.
 It could be in-person interview or via tele-conferencing.